 Students living in the residence halls are are not eligible to purchase campus parking permits.
 Residence hall students may not bring a car to campus and instead are expected to utilize public transportation.

 Parking permits are required to park in the Orchard Park and Solano Park apartment complexes.
 Orchard Park and Solano Park decals (O-1, O-2, S-1, S-1 Reserved, S-2) and all Parks visitor permits are valid only in the Student Housing area(s) listed on the permit; they are not valid in any other UC Davis campus parking lot.

 Orchard Park and Solano Park residents are not eligible to purchase campus parking permits (A, C, L, etc.).
 Refer to the Parking Policy in the Guide to the Parks for more information.

 Student Housing Apartments (SHA)

-Privatized Campus Apartments (The Colleges at La Rue, The Atriums at La Rue Park, Russell Park, West Village)
+Privatized Campus Apartments (8th and Wake, The Atriums at La Rue Park, Baggins End, The Colleges at La Rue, Russell Park, West Village)

 Students living in cooperatives should contact Transportation and Parking Services (TAPS) to determine what kind of parking options are available.